TimBoleslawsky/data-science-vault/Notes/Runtimes in Python.md

 print(timeit.timeit(setup=SETUP_CODE,stmt=TEST_CODE,number=100)/100)
 ```

 In this example, it is evident that there is a lot of work necessary to time multiple lines of code with the `timeit` module.
-It might be better to use a wrapper function or a [[Decorators in Python|decorator]].
+It might be better to use a wrapper function or a [decorator](Decorators%20in%20Python.md).

 4. Using the `timeit` module with a wrapper function: